marqzbrendon/BudgetApp/README.md

 This is a simple program to display "Hello World!"

 This program was created to test the environment of Kotlin using Intellij IDEA Community Version, git, and GitHub.
+Now that I have tested the environment, I will start the development of a Budgeting program.

 [Software Demo Video - COMING SOON](http://youtube.com)